sizovs/sizovs.github.io/about.md

 # Hi! 👋

 My name is Eduards Sizovs.
-I am a software architect, [trainer](https://principal.dev), [speaker](https://dev.tube/@eduardsi), and a [conference organizer](https://devternity.com).
+I am a software architect, [trainer](https://principal.dev), [speaker](https://dev.tube/@eduardsi), and a [conference organizer](https://devternity.com) from <span class="flag-icon flag-icon-squared flag-icon-lv"></span> Riga, Latvia.
 <figure>
 <img src="/images/about.jpg">
 <figcaption>It's me in 2018, replying to an email.</figcaption>
 </figure>

 I've been doing commercial software development for over 15 years.
 I quickly grew from a developer to architect, from architect to software engineering manager, from manager to IT director.
-Today, I consult C-level technical people and organize 🎓 [an invitation-only masterclass for experienced developers](/training).
+Today, I consult C-level technical people and organize training for experienced developers:

+- 🎓 [The Principal Developer](https://principal.dev) is a 2-day masterclass the next-gen tech leaders

 I organize a conference, that turns devs into architects and engineering leaders: